FPMedia/codecapsules-docs/docs/tutorials/build-image-text-overlay.md

 ## Overview and Requirements

-We are going to deploy the application on Code Capsules so that you can showcase it to the world and also have access to it even when you’re not on your PC.
+We are going to deploy the application on Code Capsules where you can perform the edits as a background job using their new "Redis Data Capsule".
 To do that, you will need the following:

 - A [Code Capsules](https://codecapsules.io) account
 - Python 3 installed